-A positive result does not necessarily rule out infection with a different Flavivirus spp.
-Patients in the early stage of JEV infection may not have a detectable level of IgG antibody; IgG response may take several days or weeks to develop.
-In the absence of detectable IgG, testing for IgM-class antibody is strongly recommended.
-The best evidence of current infection is a significant change on two appropriately timed specimens with both tests performed in the same laboratory at the same time.
+Patients in the early stage of JEV infection may not have a detectable level of IgG antibody; IgG response may take several days to several weeks to develop.
+In the absence of detectable IgG antibody, testing for IgM-class antibody is strongly recommended.
+A positive result (5.0 IV or greater) indicates the presence of IgG antibody to a flavivirus

 in the Japanese encephalitis serogroup or the dengue virus serogroup.
 Cross-species plaque reduction neutralization tests on paired acute and convalescent sera are an acceptable means of determining the flavivirus

 causing the antibody production.

 : For laboratory tests using a manufactured RUO kit.

 This test was developed and its performance characteristics determined by ARUP Laboratories.
 The U. S. Food and Drug Administration has not approved or cleared this test; however, FDA clearance or approval is not currently required for clinical use.
 The results are not intended to be used as the sole means for clinical diagnosis or patient management decisions.